Powder for Injection

 - you are pregnant or plan to become pregnant.

-Istodax may harm your unborn baby.
-Your doctor can discuss with you the risks and benefits of using this medicine during pregnancy and the type of contraceptives that can be used while taking this medicine.
+Istodax can harm your unborn baby.
+Your doctor will ask you to have a pregnancy test prior to starting treatment with Istodax.
+Your doctor can discuss with you the risks and benefits of using this medicine during pregnancy.

 - you are breast-feeding or plan to breast-feed.